torvalds/linux/Documentation/process/adding-syscalls.rst

  - LWN article from Michael Kerrisk on use of flags argument in system calls: https://lwn.net/Articles/585415/
- - LWN article from Michael Kerrisk on how to handle unknown flags in a system
+ - LWN article from Michael Kerrisk on how to handle unkyeswn flags in a system
    call: https://lwn.net/Articles/588444/
  - LWN article from Jake Edge describing constraints on 64-bit system call
    arguments: https://lwn.net/Articles/311630/